 Azi has long been a proponent of only traveling with a carry-on, even for international travel.
 “I always travel with only a carry on,” she shares, “even when I travel overseas for a few weeks.”

-Azi was still able to pack everything she needs for a trip, saying, that the Knack Pack “literally fits EVERYTHING in it, I fit at least 5 outfits, laptop, makeup bag, and other stuff.”
+Azi was still able to pack everything she needs for a trip, saying, that the Knack Travel Backpack “literally fits EVERYTHING in it, I fit at least 5 outfits, laptop, makeup bag, and other stuff.”
+We agree that our Knack Backpacks are the Best Travel Backpacks for Women.

 No more space in the overhead bins?
 No worries.
-The Knack Pack fits under the seat in front of you, saving you from gate checking your bag – and avoiding the issues that comes with lost luggage.
+The Knack Travel Backpack fits under the seat in front of you, saving you from gate checking your bag – and avoiding the issues that comes with lost luggage.

 Jenn Truman - Urban Backpacking